War bond: United Kingdom

 The British Sovereign Will Win / Invest in the War Loan To-Day.
-A British publicity label from World War One.
+A British poster from World War One.

 In August 1914, the gold reserves of the Bank of England, and effectively of all banking institutions in Great Britain, amounted to £9,000,000.
 The banks feared the declaration of war would trigger a run on the banks, so the Chancellor David Lloyd George extended the August bank holiday for three days to allow time for the passing of the Currency and Bank Notes Act 1914, by which Britain left the gold standard.
 Under this Act the Treasury issued £300,000,000 (equivalent to £ in 2013) of paper banknotes, without the backing of gold, with which the banks could repay their obligations.
 Leading banker Walter Leaf described these Treasury notes as "essentially a War Loan free of interest, for an unlimited period, and as such was a highly profitable expedient from the point of view of the Government".

 The first interest-bearing War Loan was issued in November 1914 at an interest rate of 3.5%, to be redeemed at par value in 1925–28.
 It raised £332,500,000; £350,000,000 at face value as it was issued at a 5% discount.
-It was revealed in 2017 that public subscriptions amounted to £91m, and the balance had been subscribed by the Bank of England, under the names of then governor, John Gordon Nairne, and his deputy Ernest Harvey.
+It was revealed in 2017 that public subscriptions amounted to £91m, and the balance had been subscribed by the Bank of England, under the names of the then governor, John Gordon Nairne, and his deputy Ernest Harvey.
 It was followed by £901,000,000 of a second War Loan in June 1915, at 4.5%. £17,600,000 of this was accounted for by conversion of the 3.5% issue, and a further £138,000,000 by holders of 2.5% and 2.75% Consols, who were also allowed to transfer to the higher interest rate.
 The government also pledged that if they issued War Loans at even higher interest, holders of the 4.5% bonds might also convert to the new rate.
 In his memoirs Lloyd George stated his regret that his successor Reginald McKenna increased the interest rate at a time when investors had few alternatives.
 Not only did it directly increase the nation's annual interest payments by £100,000,000 but it meant interest rates were higher throughout the economy during the post-war depression.